turkeryilmaz/openairinterface5g/openair1/PHY/CODING/nrLDPC_coding/nrLDPC_coding_t2/README.md

 This `harq_combined_offset` is then set for `harq_combined_input.offset` and `harq_combined_output.offset` to tell BBDEV where to read/write the HARQ buffers.

 Especially for the Intel ACCs, when providing the HARQ input, the `harq_combined_input.length` must be provided.
-To do so, we maintain the length of previous round's output using the globally defined `harq_buffers` variable by copying it in `retrieve_ldpc_dec_op`.
+To do so, we maintain the length of previous round's output using `harq_buffers` by copying it in `retrieve_ldpc_dec_op`.

 #### External Memory

 Different from the Xilinx T2 and Intel ACC100, the Intel ACC200 uses DDR memory to maintain the HARQ buffers which is managed by OAI.

-In short, we use the globally defined `harq_buffers` variable, which have been initialzed with corresponding DPDK mempools for BBDEV to read/write the HARQ input/outputs.
+In short, we use `harq_buffers` from the `active_device` struct, which have been initialzed with corresponding DPDK mempools for BBDEV to read/write the HARQ input/outputs.

-For indexing, we use the `pruned_segment_offset`, which is derived from the unique HARQ PID assigned by OAI, modulo `HARQ_CODEBLOCK_ID_MAX`.
+For indexing, we use the `pruned_segment_offset`, which is derived from the unique HARQ PID assigned by OAI, modulo `active_dev.num_harq_codeblock` (which is configurable by the user through `nrLDPC_coding_t2.num_harq_codeblock`).

 `harq_combined_input.offset` and `harq_combined_output.offset` is always set to 0 in our implementation.
 Instead, we provide BBDEV the pointers to our allocated mempool regions through `harq_combined_input.data` and `harq_combined_output.data`.

-In `retrieve_ldpc_dec_op`, we perform a `rte_memcpy` to copy the HARQ combined outputs to the global variable `harq_buffers`, along with other necessary metadata information to prepare for subsequent HARQ rounds.
+In `retrieve_ldpc_dec_op`, we perform a `rte_memcpy` to copy the HARQ combined outputs to `harq_buffers`, along with other necessary metadata information to prepare for subsequent HARQ rounds.
 Similar to the Intel ACC100, when providing the HARQ input, the `harq_combined_input.length` must be provided.

 ### LLR Scaling